aktau/prototype/README.md

 Anyone I might have forgotten, I'm in your debt.
 If you find that you deserve to be in this list, please shoot me a mail and you'll be added asap!

-License (MIT)
+License (BSD)
 =============

-All files that have not been explicitly marked with a license and are copyright by Nicolas Hillegeer, fall under the MIT license, detailed below.
+All files that have not been explicitly marked with a license and are copyright by Nicolas Hillegeer, fall under the BSD license, detailed below.

 The projects in the "deps" subfolder have their own respective licenses, please consult the directory tree for the relevant information.
 The files in "src/math"